 October 28, 2019

 Cybercrimes are often viewed as technical offenses that require technical solutions, such as antivirus programs or automated intrusion detection tools.
-However, these crimes are committed by individuals or networks of people, which prey upon human victims, and are detected and prosecuted by...
+However, these crimes are committed by individuals or networks of people which prey upon human victims and are detected and prosecuted by criminal...

 Private companies are increasingly involved with the security of domestic violence victims.
-This has manifested in a number of ways including private security companies working in partnership with family violence services, the proliferation of security-technology companies that seek a market within...
+This has manifested in a number of ways, including private security companies working in partnership with domestic violence services, the proliferation of security-technology companies that seek a market...

 In recent years, western societies have experienced a fundamental transformation in the way crime is understood and dealt with.
 Against the backdrop of a current great interest in narratives in criminology, this book draws on a narrative perspective to explore this transformation.
 Drawing on data...